-8. Does your school conduct twice yearly briefings annually?
-Yes □ No If no, why not as this is a requirement for school registration?
-Selmi 9.
-Do all school staff participate in a twice yearly briefing?
-If no, why as this is a requirement for school registration?
-Yes □ No 10 Has your school trained a minimum of 2 school staff (School Anaphylaxis Supervisors) to conduct competency checks of adrenaline autoinjectors (EpiPen®)?
-Yes □ No 11 .
-Are your school staff being assessed for their competency in using adrenaline autoinjectors (EpiPen®) within 30 day of completing the ASCIA Anaphylaxis etroining for Victorian Schools?
-Yes □ No SE ECTION 2: Individual Anaphylaxis Management Plans 0-9- 12 Does every student who has been diagnosed as being at risk of anaphylaxis and prescribed an adrenaline autoinjector have an Individual Anaphylaxis Management Plan which includes an ASCIA Action Plan for Anaphylaxis completed and signed by a prescribed medical practitioner?
-Yes □ No 13. .
-Are all Individual Anaphylaxis Management Plans reviewed regularly with parents (at least annually)?
-Yes □ No 14.
-Do the Individual Anaphylaxis Management Plans set out strategies to minimise the risk of exposure to allergens for the following in-school and out of class settings?
-During classroom activities, including elective classes Yes □ No b.
+8 Does your school conduct twice yearly briefings annually?
+To Yes □ No If no, why not as this is a requirement for school registration?
+100 9.
+Do al school staff participate in a twice yearly briefing?
+Yes □ No If no, why as this is a requirement for school registration?
+10 Super our school trained a minimum of 2 school staff (School Anaphylaxis visors) to conduct competency checks of adrenaline autoinjectors en®)?
+Yes □ No 11 autoir our school staff being assessed for their competency in using adrenaline education (EpiPen®) within 30 day of completing the ASCIA Anaphylaxis e- ing for Victorian Ochools?
+0 Yes □ No SI ECTION 2: Individual Anaphylaxis Management Plans 12 Plan v every student who has been diagnosed as being at risk of anaphylaxis and ribed an adrenaline autoinjector have an Individual Anaphylaxis Management which includes an ASCIA Action Plan for Anaphylaxis completed and signed rescribed medical practitioner?
+Yes □ No 13 .
+Are al (at lea Individual Anaphylaxis Management Plans reviewed regularly with parents st annually)?
+Yes □ No 14 Do the the ris Individual Anaphylaxis Management Plans set out strategies to minimise k of exposure to allergens for the following in-school and out of class ps? a.
+Du uring classroom activities, including elective classes Yes □ No b.
 In canteens or during lunch or snack times Yes □ No c.
-Before and after school, in the school yard and during breaks Yes □ No For special events, such as sports days, class parties and extra-curricular activities Yes □ No e.
-For excursions and camps Yes □ No f.
-Other Yes □ No 15.
-Do all students who carry an adrenaline autoinjector on their person have a copy of their ASCIA Action Plan kept at the school (provided by the parent)?
-Yes ☐ No a.
-Where are the Action Plans kept?
-16. Does the ASCIA Action Plan include a recent photo of the student?
-Yes □ No Have the Individual Management Plans (for students at risk of anaphylaxis) been reviewed prior to any off site activities (such as sport, camps or special events), and where appropriate reviewed in consultation with the student's parent/s? □ \ Yēš □ No
+Be fore and after school, in the school yard and during breaks Yes □ No d.
+Fo r special events, such as sports days, class parties and extra-curricular tivities Yes □ No e.
+Fo r excursions and camps Yes □ No f.
+Ot her Yes □ No 15.
+Do all of their students who carry an adrenaline autoinjector on their person have a copy ASCIA Action Plan kept at the school (provided by the parent)?
+Yes □ No a.
+Wi nere are the Action Plans kept?
+16. Does ti ne ASCIA Action Plan include a recent photo of the student?
+Yes □ No 17. reviewe ne Individual Management Plans (for students at risk of anaphylaxis) been ed prior to any off site activities (such as sport, camps or special events), ere appropriate reviewed in consultation with the student's parent/s?
+Yēš □ No